 If you are not from a coding background, learning how to code in Python will help strengthen your career prospects as a data scientist because it’s the coding language demanded by industry, due to its user-friendly nature and open source accessibility.
 The Python programming environment also has a growing open-source library, which is helping industry progress together for a data-driven future.

-The fastest way to learn the practical applications of Python in data science as a non-programmer, is to take a training program taught by industry experts with industry experience.
+The fastest way to learn the practical applications of Python in data science as a non-programmer is to take a vocational training program taught by industry experts with industry experience.
 These programs focus on teaching you how Python is used to extract data insight and gives you the opportunity to apply this knowledge in an industry setting.

 To prepare for a training program like this, try these 3 tips to build your Python programming skills for data science:

 - Start with self-learning – yes, it’s hard work but often the hardest task is to start.
 This can take a number of forms, you could read about the practical applications of Python in data science via industry blogs, practice coding using Python on free online sites or watch videos of others using Python for data science.
-The goal here is to familiarize yourself with the Python programming environment and understand its purpose in data science.
+The goal here is to familiarise yourself with the Python programming environment and understand its purpose in data science.
 With online resources at your fingertips, you could start right now!

 - Practice until Python becomes part and parcel of your data science skillset – it’s a common misconception that you need to be an expert in programming to be a successful data scientist.
 Not true!
 You need to learn how to use Python to extract data insight and you need to learn how to do this well.
 Learning how to use Python for data science, data analytics and machine learning will also help you to future-proof your career.
 More and more businesses are looking to make the switch to Python and if you can provide them with the ability to use Python for data science, you will be who they need on their team.